jwattmorse/Thread_Library/README.md

 # Thread_Library

 ## Executive Summary
 Basic thread library that allow within process concurrent programing.
-The library implements mesa st yle monitors and uses an interrupt library, libinterrupt.a, that is included in the repository.
-A di sk scheduler is	 also included
+The library implements mesa style monitors and uses an interrupt library, libinterrupt.a, that is included in the repository.
+A disk scheduler is also included.

 ## Partner and Team Composition:
 Implemented the thread library with a fellow Williams student Mai Toms.
-We collaborated on both desi gning the layout of the library and writing code.
-The interrupt library was provided for us by super iors but all other code was fully designed and implemented by us.
+We collaborated on both designing the layout of the library and writing code.
+The interrupt library was provided for us by superiors but all other code was fully designed and implemented by us.

 ## Outline of Code